namecheap/ilc/docs/routing/special_routes.md

 To see special routes, use the `Show special` switcher at the top of the routes page

-It is used to render errors, if an application with the `Primary` or `Essential` type falls on the page, ILC will not find a match between the address bar and `Route`, `Template` will not be specified in the route chain, etc., ILC will use `Special route`.
+It is used to render errors, if an application with the `Primary` or `Essential` type falls on the page, ILC will not find a match between the address bar and `Route`, `Template` will not be specified in the route chain, etc., ILC will use `Special route` or simple template with an error, depending on the situation:

 ## '404' Error